anhthang/keebtalogue/README.md

 # Keebtalogue
-The next version of [Keeb Catalogue](https://github.com/anhthang/keeb-catalogue) using Nuxt 3 and Vue 3
+The next version of [Keeb Catalogue](https://github.com/anhthang/keeb-catalogue) using Nuxt 3 and Ant Design Vue 4

-## TODO
-- Sign in with popup (Supabase is not supported at the moment)

 # Development

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the [nuxt 3 documentation](https://nuxt.com/) to learn more.

 ## Setup